 FIMA was established on November 29, 1993.
-At that time, Mitigation became the cornerstone of emergency management, for the first time in the history of Federal disaster assistance.
+At that time, mitigation became the cornerstone of emergency management, for the first time in the history of federal disaster assistance.
 The mission of the agency has shifted significantly since 1993, most notably through the creation of a separate and distinct group.
-FIMA's partners include a broad spectrum of stakeholders in Federal, State, Tribal, and local government, and the private sector.
-Partners also include professional associations and non-governmental groups involved in public policy and administration, insurance, higher education, the building sciences, and urban planning.
+FIMA's partners include a broad spectrum of stakeholders in federal, state, tribal and local government and the private sector.
+Partners also include professional associations and non-governmental groups involved in public policy and administration, insurance, higher education, the building sciences and urban planning.

-FIMA is comprised of three divisions: Risk Analysis, Risk Reduction and Risk Insurance.
+FIMA is comprised of three divisions: Risk Analysis, Risk Reduction, and Risk Insurance.

 The primary functions of these divisions include:

-FIMA's programs are significant components of the Nation's emergency management system.
+FIMA's programs are significant components of the nation's emergency management system.
 The statutorily authorized programs include:

-- Risk Analysis Division
+- Risk Management Directorate

 - Hazard Mitigation Grant Program (HMGP)

 - Community Rating System

 - Federal Insurance Directorate

 - The Office of Environmental Planning & Historic Preservation provides management and oversight to all FEMA programs in their compliance with environmental planning and historic preservation laws, executive orders and regulations.